-Millions of people land new jobs every month, and they weren't all employed when they were hired.
-You can, too!
+Millions of people land new jobs every month, and not all were employed when they were hired.
+If you are unemployed, you can land a new job, too!
 This is how:

-"Keeping your options open" and resisting being "pigeon-holed" are instincts that you need to fight, because, in this job market using the current technology, that instinct is deadly.
+"Keeping your options open" and resisting being "pigeon-holed" are instincts that you need to fight, because, with the technology currently used by employers to find and evaluate job candidates, the instinct to be open to any/every opportunity is deadly.

-Applying for any/all jobs means you aren't choosy about what you apply for, and you probably apply without meeting the requirements about knowledge, skills, experience, or location.
+Applying for any/all jobs means you aren't choosy about what you apply for, and you probably apply without meeting the requirements for specific knowledge, skills, experience, or location.

-Too many applications for jobs when you don't meeting the requirements can result in you being viewed as a "resume spammer."
-All applications for that employer, through that job board, or via that applicant tracking system, by resume spammers are ignored, even when the spammer is actually qualified.
+Making too many applications for jobs when you don't meeting the requirements can result in you being viewed as a "resume spammer."

-You can't meet the requirements for every job open, and you probably wouldn't like to do every job that is available.
+You cannot meet the requirements for every job open, and you probably would not like to do every job that is available.
 So, figure out the job that is the best fit for your knowledge, skills, and experience.
 Focus is the key to success today!

 Search through a site like Indeed, which is the largest collection of job postings in the world.
 Look for jobs where you meet most of the requirements.
 Focus on jobs you would like and would succeed at.
 Collect the following information: